 Innovate UK is funding a project providing free direct access to Sleepio to all 2.7 million adults living in the Thames Valley (Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire) from October 2018 until autumn 2019.
 This is the first large-scale NHS rollout of direct access digital medicine.
 This means people can access the programme without needing a GP referral or prescription.

-This initiative is being led by the Oxford Academic Health Science Network (Oxford AHSN) in partnership with Big Health, the company behind Sleepio.
+This initiative is being led by the Oxford Academic Health Science Network (Oxford AHSN) in partnership with Big Health (the company behind Sleepio), major employers, GP surgeries and other primary care professionals.
 It is supported by NHS England and the NHS Innovation Accelerator.

-A health economic evaluation will be conducted at the end of the year-long trial to discover the impact of promoting a digital medicine at scale to the general population through GP surgeries, employers and direct access.
+A health economic evaluation will be conducted at the end of the year-long trial focusing on how the NHS can expand the provision of digital medicines like Sleepio at scale.

 More information for patients, GPs and employers can be found here.